Krusty Gets Kancelled: Production

 The short cartoon "Worker and Parasite" is a reference to Soviet cartoons, and Soviet propaganda venerating the working class against those considered a drain on society.
-To produce the animation, director David Silverman xeroxed several drawings and made the animation very jerky.
+To produce the animation, Silverman xeroxed several drawings and made the animation very jerky.
 The scene where Krusty sings "Send in the Clowns" was very tricky for the animators because it involves two shots of the same scene from different angles.
 Parts of the scene were animated by Brad Bird.

+As of 2025, this episode is well-known for being the only one where Marge, despite her prominence, has no lines of dialogue.
+It is also the first episode where a Simpson family member, besides Maggie, does not speak.

 Cultural references

-Frank Sinatra's 1973 rendition of the song "Send in the Clowns" from Ol' Blue Eyes Is Back is parodied in the episode, and Krusty sings the altered lyrics: "Send in those soulful and doleful, schmaltz-by-the-bowlful clowns" in a musical number of his comeback special.
-Gabbo's name comes from the 1929 film The Great Gabbo.
+Mr. Burns misreads a billboard reading "Gabbo is coming", telling Smithers, "Garbo is coming!"
+Gabbo's name is from Erich von Stroheim's The Great Gabbo (1929).
 He was originally designed to be more square, but the second design was made to be "a demented Howdy Doody".
 His voice was based on Jerry Lewis.
+His musical number contains several references to "I've Got No Strings" from Pinocchio (1940) and a brief imitation of sports commentator Vin Scully.
 Gabbo's on-air gaffe is based on a widespread urban legend claiming that the host of a children's radio or television program, often identified as Uncle Don, made a derogatory comment about the child audience at the end of a show without realizing that he was still on the air.
-The sequence with Gabbo's song contains several references to the 1940 film Pinocchio.
-Krusty mentions that he beat Joey Bishop.
-Bishop was an entertainer who had his own show, The Joey Bishop Show, which ran opposite of The Tonight Show Starring Johnny Carson.
-Bette Midler's serenading Krusty is a reference to the way Bette sang to Johnny Carson on the penultimate episode of Carson's show.
-The scene in which Krusty instructs the Red Hot Chili Peppers to change the lyrics to the song "Give It Away" is a reference to Ed Sullivan instructing The Doors to change the lyrics to the song "Light My Fire".
-The poses of the Red Hot Chili Peppers in the scene are based on the movie The Doors.
-Flea, the bassist of the Red Hot Chili Peppers, is incongruously seen playing a guitar during the performance of "Give It Away".
+Krusty's riddle, "Why is a raven like a writing desk?", is from Alice's Adventures in Wonderland (1865).
+He mentions that he beat Joey Bishop, whose The Joey Bishop Show ran opposite The Tonight Show Starring Johnny Carson.
+Bette Midler's serenading Krusty with "Wind Beneath My Wings" is a reference to her singing to Johnny Carson on the penultimate episode of his show.
+Krusty's cover of "Send in the Clowns" has the altered lyrics of Frank Sinatra's rendition from Ol' Blue Eyes Is Back.
+The scene where Krusty asks the Red Hot Chili Peppers to change the lyrics to "Give It Away" is a reference to Ed Sullivan asking The Doors to change the lyrics to "Light My Fire" for their performance on his show.
+The poses of the band members in the scene are based on the movie The Doors (1991).
+Flea, the band's bassist, is incongruously seen playing a guitar during the performance of "Give It Away".
 Several scenes in Krusty's special are based on Elvis Presley's '68 Comeback Special.
-The musical piece that Hugh Hefner plays on the wine glasses is from Peter and the Wolf and was composed by Sergei Prokofiev.
+Hefner plays a theme from Sergei Prokofiev's Peter and the Wolf on wine glasses.
+Carson balances a Buick Skylark over his head while singing the Habanera aria from Georges Bizet's opera Carmen (1875).
+At the end of the episode, he plays "Goodnight, Ladies" on the accordion, which segues into The Simpsons theme.